thermseekr/esp-24v-16ch/README.md

 ## VERSION HISTORY

 ESP-24V-16CH-V3 - TODO - Move power LED to 3.3V bus, delete 5V bus, lower USB 5V to 3.3V.
 Replace individual resistors for rpacks where applicable.
 Move from 2 to 4 layers board to further shrink the board.
-Replace USB connector to horizontal model.
+Replace USB connector with horizontal version.

 ESP-24V-16CH-V2 - All GPIOs moved to MCP23017 expanders.
 MCP interrupt pins connected to GPIOs on the ESP32.
 USB connector changed for USB type C.